Equivariant Coarse (Co-)Homology Theories

 \begin{proof} Injectivity is straightforward: If a function on $X$ represents an element of the kernel, then its restrictions to both $A$ and $X\setminus C$ vanish at infinity.
-These two sets cover $X$ and the precompact subsets of $X$ are exactly the union of precompact subsets of $A$ with precompact subsets of $X\setminus C$.
+These two sets cover $X$ and the relatively compact subsets of $X$ are exactly the union of relatively compact subsets of $A$ with relatively compact subsets of $X\setminus C$.
 This implies that the function itself vanishes at infinity, and therefore represents the zero element.